MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 - Application information
 - Location information

-Administrators can then choose to take action on these events which helps provide feedback.
+Administrators can then choose to take action on these events and provide feedback.
 Administrators can choose to:

 - Confirm sign-in or user risk as compromised if risk is a true positive.
 - Confirm sign-in or user risk as safe if the risk is a false positive.
 Similar sign-ins shouldn't be considered risky in the future.